 Terry Allen

-After Bradley decided to give up leading his band for health reasons in June 1942, he offered Allen the job of fronting it.
-Allen turned him down and instead decided to sign with Claude Thornhill, where he replaced Dick Harding.
+Bradley decided to give up leading his orchestra for health reasons in June 1942, and he offered Allen the job of fronting it.
+Allen turned him down and instead joined Claude Thornhill, where he replaced Dick Harding.
 Allen stayed only a couple of months with Thornhill before joining Hal McIntyre’s orchestra.
-He soon fell victim to the draft, however, leaving in October for the Navy.
+Allen soon fell victim to the draft, however, leaving in October for the Navy.
 He was stationed at Norfolk, Virginia, where he sang with Saxie Dowell’s naval band.

 Allen apparently suffered an injury or affliction in 1944 as he spent two-and-a-half months in the hospital before being given an honorable discharge mid-year.
 Reports suggested he would form his own band.
 He instead joined Johnny Long’s orchestra, though he did not stay.
 He earned his own daily CBS radio program in September and became a regular performer at the famous Stage Door Canteen.